We believe education is a key component to personal and societal betterment.

 Engage in Lifelong Learning

 Our programs for educators range from one-day professional learning to multi-day institutes.
 All of our programs are research-based and incorporate best practices in adult education, pedagogy, and classroom strategies.

 The Teaching and Learning team hopes to inspire educators with stories from African American history so they feel empowered to share diverse narratives with their students.

 - Provide a different lens through which to understand American history

 - Model strategies for integrating object-based learning and African American primary sources into the classroom

 - Explore methods for discussing the history of race and racism within the school environment

 Let's Talk!
 Dialogue on Race Initiative

 The National Museum of African American History and Culture is committed to inspiring a more tolerant and inclusive society.
-We seek to impact the dialogue around race, racism and other challenging topics through work with educators, parents and the general public.
+A signature program of NMAAHC, Let's Talk! seeks to impact the dialogue around race, racism, and other challenging topics through work with educators, parents, and the general public.

 Education is for improving the lives of others and for leaving your community and world better than you found it.Marian Wright Edelman Educator